AlexGoesCode/alexgoescode/readme.md

 save/like and create his own recipes.
 The project shows my experience with MERN stack<br>
 and working with a custom made API database with it's essential features.

+I am currently searching to land a junior web dev position in Berlin or remote, so hit me up!<br>

 Tech-Stack I focus on:
 <p>
   <img src="https://cdn.simpleicons.org/react/ffffff" alt="React" height="40"/>